jackieluc/lighthouselabs-coding-challenge/2019/README.md

 Write a function called `activateAntenna()` which will set the `active` property on the antenna to true.
 You’ve worked with object sub-properties before when you set the radio frequency (you can see the ship object in the Global Objects list above), remember how to access them?

 Your antenna is a bit out of date, so it doesn't activate automatically.
 Make sure to call your function to activate it!

+## Challenge #18

+"Antenna active!
+Broadcast function enabled!"
+LARRY announces triumphantly.

+Now that the power is back on, you should try the radio by sending out a beacon message so Earth knows where you are.

+Create a new function called `sendBroadcast()`.
+In this function you'll need to write a loop to call the newly-enabled `broadcast()` function 100 times - you want to make sure Earth gets the message!
+Don't worry what `broadcast()` does; it's built into the ship's computer.

+When you're ready to send your broadcast out, be sure to call your `sendBroadcast()` function